 The Bush Club, bushwalking in Sydney, Bush walking

-On this page: What to expect | Grading of walks | Transport | Training programs | Notes for visitors
+What to expect | Grading of walks | Transport |Training programs | Notes for visitors

 A wide variety of bushwalks is included in our program.
 The walks include:

-• walks any day of the week
+• walks any day of the week, many accessible by public transport

-• easy - hard day walks
+• easy - hard day walks, from city strolls to off-track explorations

 • easy - hard pack walks from single overnighters to several days

-• occasional liloing, kayaking, cycling
+• occasional liloing down Blue Mountains canyons, kayaking, cycling

 • interstate and overseas walking trips